 By TOM MITCHELL

-The writer is a Salt Spring resident and Green party member.
+The writer is a longtime Salt Spring resident and activist.